openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 ## Discovery

-Full discovery is supported for RadioRA 2 systems.
+Full discovery is supported for RadioRA 2 and HomeWorks QS systems.
-Both the main repeaters themselves and the devices connected to them can be automatically discovered.
+Both the main repeaters/processors themselves and the devices connected to them can be automatically discovered.
-Discovered RadioRA 2 main repeaters will be accessed using the default integration credentials.
+Discovered repeaters/processors will be accessed using the default integration credentials.
-These can be changed in the main repeater thing configuration.
+These can be changed in the bridge thing configuration.

-**Note:** Discovery of devices paired with a bridge may work on systems other than RadioRA 2 (e.g. HomeWorks QS).
-However, the bridge itself will need to be manually added as bridge discovery is only supported for RadioRA 2.
+Hubs and their connected devices in Caseta and RA2 Select systems need to be configured manually.

 **Remember:** Discovered keypads will not have their model parameter automatically set.
 You must manually set the model parameter for each keypad so that the correct channels for your particular keypad model will be created.